client

-In late Summer 2008 I was asked to tender for a very interesting project at my local NHS hospital.
+In late Summer 2008 we were asked to tender for a very interesting project at our local NHS hospital.

 A very very long corridor which linked the main public area of the hospital and the maternity unit was being re-decorated and it was proposed that 22 large exhibition panels showing the entire history of the facility be designed and produced and hung along the length of the space.

-I was lucky enough to win the pitch and set about sourcing images for the project and designing the panels.
-I worked very closely with all the stakeholders to produce 22 large panels which told the story of the hospital, from its humble beginnings, to the present day as a major international teaching hospital.
+We were lucky enough to win the pitch and set about sourcing images for the project and designing the panels.
+We worked very closely with all the stakeholders to produce 22 large panels which told the story of the hospital, from its humble beginnings, to the present day as a major international teaching hospital.

 Nick worked with us on a project to animate the hospital’s archives to create an accessible, large-scale permanent exhibition in the main hospital corridor charting the history of medicine in Cambridge and of Addenbrooke’s hospital.